zanbaldwin/phperian/README.md

     // Include Composer's autoload script.
     require_once 'vendor/autoload.php';

+    // If you're not using Composer, include the base PHPerian file to autoload the classes for you. require_once 'src/PHPerian.php';

     // Start a new request.
     $request = new \PHPerian\Request;
     // Create a new applicant.